aplusc98/Zero-Shot-Learning/README.md

 # Zero-Shot-Learning
-A pyhton ZSL system which makes it easy to run Zero-Shot Learning on new datasets, by giving it features and attributes.
+A python ZSL system which makes it easy to run Zero-Shot Learning on new datasets, by giving it features and attributes.
 Based on “An embarrassingly simple approach to zero-shot learning”, presented at ICML 2015.

 ## Dependencies
 The dependencies can be found in the requirements.txt file.
 These can be installed by doing `pip install -r path/to/requirements.txt`.